 Library sub directories.
 These are CASE SENSITIVE!

 Port settings are used to open the container within a browser.
 This should be left to the default value since Radarr will be looking for this port.
 Local Port needs to be changed from Auto to the matching Container Port.
 If this is not done, your machine may use a random port each time and cause confusion.

 Environment is where variables are set that are needed to allow the container to run.
 For the container to run properly and to access and modify the directories, it must be given user permissions.
 It is good practice to create a new user that is used exclusively for running the container.
 This user needs read/write privileges to the Docker’s

 /Media directory.
 The purpose of this is so that in the event the container is compromised, the entire NAS will not be accessible.
 More on this can be found here.

 To obtain the Personal User ID (PUID) and Personal Group ID (PGID) of the user that will be running the container, use Putty or an equivalent program to SSH into your NAS.

 Enter the IP address of your NAS in Putty, select the SSH radio button, and click Open.

-Enter the login information for your NAS user account.
+Enter the admin login information for the NAS.
 You will not be able to see the password as you type it.
-Once logged in type ‘id’ without the quotes and this will show your UID (aka PUID) and the GID (aka PGID).
+Once logged in type

 Put the IDs from the SSH session into the Environment tab as shown below.
-It’s also good practice to input the local timezone, as many containers need this to run.
+It’s also a good idea to input the local timezone, as many containers need this to run.
 The timezone codes can be found here.

 Now that the setup is complete, click ‘ok’ and the container will launch.
 Read about how to configure Radarr here.